 A sufficiently massive planet will induce spiral arms, gap formation, migration and accretion shocks in his surrounding disk.
 We attempt to understand how all those processes backreact onto planetary formation and disk evolution.

-Aiara Lobo Gomes - Migration due to interaction with spiral arms (PhD project)
+Dr. Aiara Lobo Gomes - Migration due to interaction with spiral arms (Former PhD project)

 "Planets are formed in the discs of young stars, they interact with the circumstellar disc and can survive until the latter has evaporated.
 It is of major importance to understand the interplay between planets and their parental discs to explain the variety of exoplanets observed and to constrain planet formation theories.

 The goal of this project is to study several aspects of planet-disc interactions when considering non-isothermal discs.
 For that purpose we carry out (radiative-)hydrodynamical simulations of planet-disc interactions using the PLUTO code."

 In order to link planetary population synthesis modells with observations, evolution calculations for single planets are needed.
 This is obvious as no planet is observed at an age of zero.
 We use atmospheric and structure modells planets, as well as atmospheric loss and bloating mechanisms for giant and rocky planets to develop our understanding of planetary populations.

 The amplification or dampening of hydrodynamically instable features may be modified by the presence of dust.
 Also the dynamics of dust will surely follow pressure maxima in a protoplanetary disc.
 Therefore there is ample potential for complex interactions between the gas and dust material which we aim to study.